yusuf8ahmed/yusuf8ahmed/README.md

   - [creed](https://github.com/yusuf8ahmed/Creed): cross-platform toast notifier uses Python, C#, Powershell, Pyobjc/rubicon-objc and PyGObject
   - [ktracer](https://github.com/yusuf8ahmed/ktracer): api for the game krunker uses Express.js and Google Firebase with (almost 5000 requests peak)

-the **law of life**, is that you have two choices, either serve yourself or serve others.
+The **law of life** is that you have two choices, either serve yourself or serve others.
 If you serve yourself you're not gonna pass the test of life.
-If you serve others with love and forgiveness that is the only way to pass the test of life, that is **law of life**
+If you serve others with love and respect, you will pass the test of life.

 <div align="center">
   <img src='https://github.com/RaghavK16/RaghavK16/blob/master/images/python2.png' height='30'/>